-Funding decisions for Marie Curie Actions are made on the basis of proposals submitted following calls published on Participants portal, your single-entry point for interactions with the research and innovation programmes of the European Commission .
+Funding decisions for Marie Skłodowska-Curie actions are made on the basis of proposals submitted following calls published on Participants portal, your single-entry point for interactions with the research and innovation programmes of the European Commission .
 The sequence of steps is summarised below.
-Marie Curie Actions are implemented by Research Executive Agency (REA).
+Marie Curie Actions are implemented by (REA).

-You will find all information necessary to prepare and submit a proposal for a Marie Curie Actions call on the call page of Participants portal.
+You will find all information necessary to prepare and submit a proposal for a Marie Skłodowska-Curie actions call on the call page of Participants portal.

-Guide for Applicants 2013 (Guide for Applicants 2012 ) contains the essential information to guide you through the process of preparing and submitting a proposal.
+The Participant Portal contains the essential information to guide you through the process of preparing and submitting a proposal, including the Guide for Applicants.
 Proposals are submitted electronically via the Commission's Participants portal - Electronic Proposal Submission Service (EPSS) before a strictly-enforced deadline.

-People Work programme 2013 (People Work programme 2012) provides a detailed description of the action, its objectives and scope, the eligibility criteria, the EU contribution and the evaluation criteria.
+Work programme 2016-17 provides a detailed description of the action, its objectives and scope, the eligibility criteria, the EU contribution and the evaluation criteria.

 Guides for Applicants and Work programmes are revised each year, so make sure you refer to the latest version before preparing your proposal.